sioel0/lisa/docs/structure/cfg.md

 As can be seen from the above schema, few constructs that are common to most programming languages have been specifically implemented.
 These are the ones that have a consistent semantic across different languages, and thus can be represented in an uniform way.

 While most of the instances are self explainatory, the [Call][call] class - that is, where the magic happens - deserves some attention.
-LiSA defines three types of calls:
+LiSA defines four types of calls:
+* [UnresolvedCalls][unrescall] are effective calls towards other CFGs, that is yet to be resolved through its actual target(s);
-* [CFGCalls][cfgcall] are effective calls towards one of the CFGs defined in the program to analyze;
+* [CFGCalls][cfgcall] are effective calls towards one or more of the CFGs defined in the program to analyze;
 * [OpenCalls][opencall] are effective calls towards a CFG that has not been submitted to LiSA, that therefore has no knowledge on;
-* [NativeCalls][nativecall] are usages of native constructs (e.g., `+`, `<`, `array[index]`, ...) that are simulated through a call;
+* [NativeCalls][nativecall] are usages of native constructs (e.g., `+`, `<`, `array[index]`, ...) that are simulated through a call.

+### About regular calls

+Call target resolution may happen at compile (or link) time or at runtime.
+In the latter case, correctly identifying call targets while parsing the code is not possible, unless the frontend takes care of inferring the runtime types.
+After type inference, dynamic targets can be evaluated, and the appropriate `Call` instance can be produced (that is, an `OpenCall` if no target has been found in the codebase under analysis, or a `CFGCall` towards all runtime targets).

+However this is not mandatory: LiSA offers both builtin type inference and call target resolution.
+Thus, frontends can translate procedure calls with `UnresolvedCall`s, specifying only the call signature and its parameters.
+The `CallGraph` instance specified for the analysis (see "[The Analysis Infrastructure](analysis-infrastructure.md)" for more details) will resolve `UnresolvedCall`s to either an `OpenCall` or a `CFGCall` targeting all possible runtime targets, exploiting type information.
+Note that type inference is executed on-demand: this means that, by default, the runtime types of an expression correspond to its static type.
+To compute runtime types, call `lisa.setInferTypes(true)` before executing the analysis with `lisa.run()`.

+For more information about LiSA's type system, see the [Typing](#typing) section.

+### About native calls

-Simulating native constructs without directly defining them enables different semantics for the same construct, depending on the language that they are written in (i.e., the parser that translated the code).
-An simple but meaningful example is the handling of array access statements.
+Simulating native constructs without directly defining them enables different semantics for the same construct, depending on the language that they are written in (i.e., the frontend that translated the code).
+A simple but meaningful example is the handling of array access statements.
 The statement `array[index]` has different meaning under different languages.
 For instance, in languages like Java and C, executing such a statement will lead to a runtime error if index is less than 0.
 However, in a program written in Python, `index = -1` will cause the array access statement to access the last element of the array.
 Having a unique semantics for array access will require instrumentation code to be prefixed to the statement to ensure that the correct semantics is obtained.
 For instance, if the semantics was the one of the Java language, a Python frontend would need to generate (and then translate) the following code to comply with the language semantics:
 ```python
 if index < 0:
     index = array.length - index